-If your child starts to have serious fear of being away from family, going to school, or that bad things will happen to him, check in with the doctor to see if he needs help for anxiety.
+If your child starts to have serious fear of being away from family, going to school, or that bad things will happen to them, check in with the doctor to see if they need help for anxiety.

 For kids with ADHD, depression grows out of feelings of frustration about not being like other kids or struggling to control their condition.
-Your child may already have a hard time focusing on things he doesn't like.
+Your child may already have a hard time focusing on things they don't like.
 Depression causes kids with ADHD to feel hopeless or useless and avoid things they normally find fun.
 It can change their appetite and sleep habits, too.

 Kids lose their temper.
 They throw fits and refuse to follow directions.
 But when their behavior often causes challenges with other children, teachers, parents, and siblings, it may be a behavior problem.
 One out of every four kids with ADHD has one.